 The "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act," commonly referred to as the "Clery Act," requires institutions of higher education receiving federal financial aid to report specified crime statistics on college campuses and areas within the same reasonably contiguous geographic area of college campuses, and to provide other safety and crime information to members of the campus community.
-SCC's Procedure 2.06.02 establishes the parameters for compliance with the "Clery Act" which is part of the Higher Education Act of 1965).
+The purpose of this procedure is to establish the parameters for compliance with the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" (commonly referred to as the "Clery Act" which is part of the Higher Education Act of 1965).
 (Policy 2.06, Procedure 2.06.01, Procedure 2.06.02)

-SCC creates and publishes an Annual Security Report (ASR) to the Department of Education disclosing statistics of Clery Act crimes reported over the past three years, as well as college policies and procedures addressing campus security and safety.
-SCC makes available to the campus community and the public the annual report which provides:
+SCC creates and publishes an annual report to the Department of Education disclosing statistics of Clery Crimes reported over the past three years, as well as college policies and procedures addressing campus security and safety.

+SCC annually discloses/provides access to the campus community and the public, the Annual Security Report, which provides:

-- crime data (by type); - · security policies and procedures in place to protect the community; and - information on the handling of threats, emergencies, and dangerous situations.
+- · Crime data (by type); - · Security policies and procedures in place to protect the community; and - · Information on the handling of threats, emergencies, and dangerous situations.